viblo/pymunk/docs/src/showcase.rst

 This page shows some of the many ways Pymunk can be used.
 I hope you find them as inspiring as I do!

+This is not a complete list of everything made with Pymunk, just some of the creations I have found online.
 If you also have done something using Pymunk please let me know, and I can add it here!

 Games
 =====